 Next, plan to stop by the neighboring hotels to get a peek at the different lobby decorations.
 After enjoying the decorations at the Windsor Court, stroll on over to the Ritz-Carlton and the Roosevelt just a quick jaunt away.
 The weather is exceptionally gorgeous in December, and downtown New Orleans is one of the best parts of the city for spotting seasonal decorations.

 New Orleans is full of world-class attractions, from the expansive National World War II Museum to the multi-level Audubon Aquarium of the Americas.
 Make a plan to bake those visits into your itinerary, but don’t hesitate to go off the beaten path in search of more fun things to do while in New Orleans.
 For thought-provoking art, check out Studio BE in the Bywater.
-To learn about the Mardi Gras Indians, second lines and other New Orleans traditions, visit the Backstreet Cultural Museum.
 For an interactive musical experience, visit the Music Box Village.
 Check out more New Orleans attractions here.